Bracketology Bubble Watch: Providence continues their winning ways

 UCLA (NET: 75, NBC: 11): UCLA picked up another enormous win on Saturday, as they beat Arizona (11) at home to move them into — get this — sole possession of first place in the Pac-12.
 Yes, UCLA has lost 11 games and yes, the Bruins have lost to Hofstra (123) and Cal St. Fullerton (268) at home.
 But they have now won seven straight games.
 They’ve won 11 of their last 13 games.
 They have swept Arizona and Colorado (22).
 They have six Quad 1 wins and a 9-9 record against the top two Quads.
 With a trip to USC (39) to close out the regular season, I think all the Bruins need to do is win one more game before Selection Sunday and they will be dancing.
 Incredible turnaround.

+ARIZONA STATE (NET: 49, NBC: 8): Suddenly, the Sun Devils have lost three straight games after the fell against Washington (69) at home on Thursday.
+They still have five Quad 1 wins and a 9-11 record against the top two Quads, but Bobby Hurley’s team is in a much more difficult spot than I think people realize.
+I don’t think they’re in danger of missing the tournament at this point, but I do think that losing to Washington State on Saturday will put them in a spot where they might have to win the first game of the Pac-12 tournament to avoid being on the wrong side of the bubble.
+12 days ago, they were in first place in the Pac-12 race.

-STANFORD (NET: 30, NBC: Play-in game): The Cardinal are now on a four-game winning streak after landing an enormous win over Colorado (20) on Sunday.
-They are now 5-5 against Quad 1 opponents, 7-8 against the top two Quads and while they do have a Quad 3 loss — at Cal (136) — to their name, they are playing well at the most important time of their season.
-Stanford gets two more shots at Quad 1 wins next week as they visit the Oregon schools, so there will be chances to improve their resume.
+STANFORD (NET: 25, NBC: Play-in game): The Cardinal missed on a chance to land their fifth Quad 1 win of the season when they lost by three at Oregon State (72) on Thursday night.
+They are now 4-6 against Quad 1 opponents, 7-9 against the top two Quads and while they do have a Quad 3 loss — at Cal (136) — to their name, they are playing well at the most important time of their season.
+Stanford gets one more shot at a Quad 1 win when they visit Oregon (16) on Saturday.
+So they’ll have a chance to improve their resume enough to get on to the right side of the bubble.
 The Cardinal will need to capitalize on those to feel good on Selection Sunday, but they are in a pretty good spot right now.

 SEC BUBBLE WATCH